 - Keep pets far away from all fireworks.

 It is also important to remember that even sparklers can cause serious injuries.
 Sparklers are usually used in the dark, and young children might be excited and even running with sparklers.
-On average, 240 people visit the emergency room every day around the Fourth of July, and in 2013, 31% of firework injuries were caused by sparklers.
-Sparklers can burn at up to 1,200 degrees, and young children are often not able to hold sparklers far enough away from their bodies with their little arms.
+While they may seem harmless, sparklers can burn at up to 1,200 degrees, and young children are often not able to hold sparklers far enough away from their bodies with their little arms.
 Glow sticks can be a safer alternative for young children.

 Illegal fireworks can also be a serious hazard.
 The federal government has banned a variety of fireworks that are exceptionally dangerous.
 These illegal fireworks include: large reloadable mortar shells, cherry bombs, M-80 salutes, larger firecrackers containing more than two grains of powder, as well as build-your-own firework kits.
 Consumers should not buy or fire illegal fireworks.